-- Everyone is different – accept and value differences in others, including your partner.
+- Accept and value differences in others, including your partner.
 We often choose people who have qualities and abilities we would like more of.
 This is one of the reasons why our relationships offer us significant opportunities to grow and develop as people.
 Remind yourself of this.

 - Make plans – set goals for your relationship and plan for your future.
 This shows that you are both in the relationship for the long term.